kitttn/temptest/Loading-Example-Firmware-into-the-APBridges.md

 2. Open a separate terminal window and start the J-Link GDB server, specifying the serial number and a unique port number that GDB will use when attaching to the server (2341 in this example)

    `JLinkGDBServer -select usb=jlink_apb2_sn -port 2341`
-3. From the terminal window where you built the firmware image for the bridge, start GDB
+3. Open another terminal window start GDB

     `arm-none-eabi-gdb`
-4. Connect to your gdbserver
+4. Connect to your gdbserver (this and the steps that follows are commands issued to GDB)

     `target remote localhost:2341`
 5. Reset your target